cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 ### NetAmountState

-NetAmountState is type for NetAmount.
-It is a raw data and mint rate that gets from several module state when they are needed.
-It is only used for calculation and query.
-They are not stored in KVStore.
+NetAmountState provides states with each field for `NetAmount`.
+Each field is derived from several modules.
+This object is not stored in KVStore and only used for querying `NetAmount` state.

 ```go
 // NetAmountState is type for NetAmount